Karen Christensen: Biography

 After returning to the United States in 1990 to promote the US edition of her first book, Home Ecology, she took a job as managing editor of the Encyclopedia of U.S. Foreign Relations, working with the Council on Foreign Relations in New York.
 In 1998 she cofounded Berkshire Publishing Group.
-She made her first trip to China in 2001 while working on the Encyclopedia of Modern Asia for Charles Scribner%27s Sons and later developed a number of China-related publications including Guanxi: The China Letter, the Encyclopedia of China, and ChinaConnectU.com.
+She made her first trip to China in 2001 while working on the Encyclopedia of Modern Asia for Charles Scribner's Sons and later developed a number of China-related publications including Guanxi: The China Letter, the Encyclopedia of China, and ChinaConnectU.com.
 In 2017, she announced a partnership with the Encyclopedia of China Publishing House, part of the China Publishing Group, and their plans for an International Editorial Center in New York and Beijing.

 Christensen worked closely with William H. McNeill until his death in 2016, frequently writing about him as well as collaborating on the Encyclopedia of World History and other books.
 She was the senior editor of the SAGE Encyclopedia of Community and co-editor of the Scribners Encyclopedia of Modern Asia as well as The Business of Sustainability.
 She is the author of several popular environmental handbooks and a children's picture book, Rachel's Roses, published by Barefoot Books.
 Her books have been translated into French, German, Swedish, Chinese, Japanese, Korean, and Thai.

 Christensen was a speaker on women's issues for the UK Green Party and a trustee of the Environmental Design Association as well as a founding member of the Women's Environmental Network.
 She has served on the board of the Software and Information Industry Association (SIIA) Content Division, and was an appointed and then elected member of the Berkshire Hills Regional School Committee.
 In 2015, she ran unsuccessfully for a seat on the Great Barrington Select Board.
 She is a member of the National Committee on United States-China Relations and an associate in research at the Fairbank Center at Harvard University.
 She was a trustee of the University of Pennsylvania Press until her controversial resignation in 2021.

 Christensen founded the Train Campaign, an educational outreach project to support the revival of passenger train service in the United States.
 She lives in Great Barrington, Massachusetts, where she runs a popular listserv called TheHillGB.